space-apes/codeBowl/codeBowl.md

 2. At the beginning one of the two players is randomly selected to control the black pieces.
 The other player plays the red pieces.
 3. The player controlling black pieces makes a valid move with one of their pieces
 4. The player controlling the red pieces makes a valid move with one of their pieces
-5. Players alternate making valid moves with 1 of their pieces untilone of the following occur:
+5. Players alternate making valid moves with 1 of their pieces until the end of the game is reached during one of the following 3 conditions:
     - one team captures all of their opponent's pieces. the remaining team is the winner
     - one team forces another team into a position where the other team can not make valid moves.
 The team that can still make valid moves is the winner
     - both teams are unable to make any valid moves. the team with the most 'king' pieces is the winner.